My report on the coroner’s findings

 Before the inquest, the Coroner was aware of the Mozambique authorities’ classification of Elly’s death as a homicide.
 At a hearing in February 2023, he acknowledged that there were “gaps in the evidence.”
 Despite this, the Coroner did not initially call crucial expert witnesses, including Dr Christopher O’Donnell initially!!!

-The family’s legal team formally requested Dr O’Donnell’s inclusion through a letter dated 9th August 2023, emphasizing that his testimony was vital to clarify the radiology findings, particularly regarding the presence and volume of sand in Elly’s lungs, trachea, and larynx, and its role in determining Elly’s cause of death.
+The family’s legal team formally requested Dr O’Donnell’s inclusion through a letter dated 9 August 2023 (attached), emphasizing that his testimony was vital to clarify the radiology findings, particularly regarding the presence and volume of sand in Elly’s lungs, trachea, and larynx, and its relevance to determining Elly’s cause of death.

 Dr O’Donnell’s evidence at the inquest was compelling.
 He confirmed that both of Elly’s lungs were effectively filled with sand, with very high-density radiological readings equivalent to bone density, a finding absent from the Melbourne autopsy report.